• Menu

 The valuation of paintings and music is very different.
 The latter, to a certain extent, is much more democratic.
 A wildly held popular song will end up in the top 10.
 The majority decides on the value of the music piece.

 That is entirely different in the art world of painting and sculptures, where collectors, investors, and auction houses set the price for the works.
 The result is that the most banal, predictable and explicit forms of visual display are valued as it were artistic, inspirational and ingenious pieces of art.
-At best the marketing describing the good is inventive.
+At best the marketing describing the pieces is inventive.

 The appropriately used word “priceless” rightly describes the quality of a painting, not invaluable, but inestimable and incalculable.
 The price for a painting, is hugely manipulated to maintain that 56-billion-dollar bubble for investors, the very few that get to “enjoy” the works.
 Most masterpieces hanging on the walls of private collectors.